dagelf/pi/README.md

     proc            /proc           proc    defaults          0       0
     sysfs 		/sys 			sysfs	defaults 		  0 	  0

-Make it start ssh on boot:
+Make it start ssh on boot: (This is pi specific, just like the config.txt file)

     # touch /nfs/pi1/boot/ssh